Fay Jones (politician): Political career

 In politics, Jones worked for the Conservative Member of the European Parliament Jonathan Evans and the Conservative MP David Jones.
 In 2019 she was a volunteer in Boris Johnson's campaign for leadership of the Conservative Party.
 She was third on the party-list in Wales for the Conservatives at the 2019 European Parliament election.

 Jones was elected as MP for Brecon and Radnorshire in the 2019 general election, beating the Liberal Democrat incumbent Jane Dodds, who had been the leader of the Welsh Liberal Democrats since 2017.
 Dodds had won the seat in a by-election in August 2019, which had been triggered by a recall petition after the Conservative MP Chris Davies was convicted for submitting a false expenses claim.

-Jones has served as Parliamentary Private Secretary (PPS) to the Department for Environment, Food and Rural Affairs.
+Jones has served as Parliamentary private secretary (PPS) to the Department for Environment, Food and Rural Affairs.
 She established the All-Party Parliamentary Group for Farming.
 In February 2022, she was made PPS to Mark Spencer, the leader of the House of Commons.
 She resigned as a PPS during the July 2022 United Kingdom government crisis.

 Jones endorsed Rishi Sunak during the July–September 2022 Conservative Party leadership election.

-Jones served as the Parliamentary Private Secretary (PPS) to Thérèse Coffey, the Deputy Prime Minister between September and October 2022 before being appointed as an Assistant Government Whip by Rishi Sunak a position in which she served until November 2023 when she joined the Wales Office as Parliamentary Under-Secretary of State, the same role that her father held between 1994 and 1997.
+Jones served as the Parliamentary private secretary (PPS) to Thérèse Coffey, the Deputy Prime Minister between September and October 2022 before being appointed as an Assistant Government Whip by Rishi Sunak a position in which she served until November 2023 when she joined the Wales Office as Parliamentary Under-Secretary of State, the same role that her father held between 1994 and 1997.

 Jones contested the altered constituency of Brecon, Radnor and Cwm Tawe at the 2024 general election, but was not elected, with the Welsh Liberal Democrat candidate David Chadwick winning the seat with a majority of 1,472 votes.

-Post Parliament
+Post-parliamentary career

 Poole-Jones has been appointed External Affairs for the Crown Estate.

 In July 2025, she said: "A year ago today, I lost my seat at the General Election.
 And I’m starting to think that being chucked out of Parliament was one of the best things to ever happen to me.
 Once I got over the initial sadness (a process not always complete) I found more time for the things, and the people, I genuinely love.
 Eventually, I found a role which is stretching and rewarding in equal measure.
 And now I have exciting plans for the future which aren’t contingent on Nigel Farage - a blessed relief."